Natsu no Arashi!: Media

+Manga

 Anime

 In November 2008, an anime adaption of Natsu no Arashi! was announced.
 The anime series was produced by Shaft, directed by Akiyuki Shinbo and Shin Oonuma, with Katsuhiko Takayama acting as series composition writer and Kazuhiro Oota (Shaft) designing the characters for animation.
 Oota and Yoshiaki Itou (Shaft) served as chief animation directors, and Ken Sato composed the music.
 The series was broadcast from April 5, 2009, it had a total of 13 episodes.
 Of its 12 episodes, 6 were produced in-house at Shaft, while 7 were outsourced: episodes 3, 5, 9, and 11–13 to Studio Pastoral; and episode 10 to Mushi Production.